Perkedel/Lah-Mboh/README.md

 Wait.
 I swear to God, I was initially intended this whole endeavour to **softly designed** for FreeDoom (which means you can use just `doom2.wad` if you prefer). but I accidentally made it **exclusively designed** for FreeDoom instead (which means no more `doom2.wad` compatibility).
 Blimey lmao, I used textures that turns out it's FreeDoom own thing haha!
 Too lazy to change back, too cool to avoid, such as tempered glass (`GLASS` textures).

+EDIT: I have added Compatibility for `doom2.wad`.
+Thancc [Newton from RAMP](https://ramp2024.doomproject.com/).
+All I have to do **is to add those Freedoom stuffs into regular original [Registered DOOM asset filter](filter/doom.id)**, yey!!!

 Uh..
 I hope you okay with this right?
 At least FreeDoom is Gratis, Open Source (BSD Licensed), & Full Version..
 And you just saw, it OutDoomed the Hell into Fraggelicious (**OutPizza'd the Hut into Ristorante**), surprisingly hehe.